andreasvc/disco-dop/README.md

 fragments in one or more treebanks.
 It can be used with discontinuous as well as Penn-style bracketed treebanks.
 Run without arguments for instructions.

-Two other scripts, `gen.py` and `bitext.py`, are preliminary experiments in LCFRS generation and bitext parsing with synchronous grammars respectively.
+`gen.py` is an experiment in LCFRS generation.
+`demos.py` contains examples of various formalisms encoded in LCFRS grammars.